 - Known Relatives: Iris West

-The Flash has always possessed the ability to control his speed and angular momentum at the molecular level, and control his molecular interactions to allow his body to pass through any substance.
+Phasing: The Flash has always possessed the ability to control his speed and angular momentum at the molecular level, and control his molecular interactions to allow his body to pass through any substance.
 If he chooses Wally can excite the molecules of whatever substance he vibrates through to critical mass causing it to explode.
 While in an intangible state, the Flash is immune to any airborne viruses and can breathe regularly.
-He can also vibrate so fast that light does not reflect off him, rendering him invisible to the human eye.
+He can also vibrate so fast that light does not reflect off him, rendering him invisible.

 Wally West is the Flash in Kingdom Come.
 He has become an embodiment of the Speed Force.
 He is the protector of Keystone city and according to Spectre has been made a utopia because of Wally.
 In this universe Wally is too fast to be held on one plane of existence.
 This is seen when he grabs Norman McCay.
 He joins Superman's new Justice League.
 He is one of the few heroes who survived the nuclear bomb.

 "And the one that was the biggest challenge, by not putting any highlights on, was to differentiate Robin from Kid Flash.
 Before, they tended to have the same exact face-I was guilty of it, when I started.
 I made a point of suddenly drawing in Kid Flash's cheeks-making him angular.
 If you look at a lot of pictures of Mikhail Barishnykov, to give him that very slender look.
 And, of course, very, very strong legs.
 The fact is that I'm trying to draw his arms less bulky but keep his legs very muscular.
 That man must have calves like iron. "